aschak/jQueryLite/README.md

 jQuery is used for making AJAX requests, manipulating the DOM, and handling events in the browser.

-Utilizing the native DOM API built into all browsers, this project reveals how little of jQuery one may actually need.
+Utilizing the native DOM API built into all browsers, this project reveals how little of jQuery one may actually need when manipulating the DOM.

 ## Functionality